AleksandrDenis/PP1-The-Bitter-End/README.md

 # UX
 ## User Stories:
 * New User
-  * As a new usere, I want to view the cocktail menu so that I can decide what to order.
+  * As a new user, I want to view the cocktail menu so that I can decide what to order.
   * As a new user, I want to see the schedule of live jazz performances so that I can plan my visit.
   * As a new user, I want to book tickets for performance.
   * As a new user, I want to know about bar.
   * As a new user, I want to contact bar and book a table so that I can ensure I have a spot on a busy night.
 * Returning User
-  * As a returning user, I want to check for upcoming jazz performances so that I can attend my favorite shows.
+  * As a returning user, I want to check for upcoming jazz performances so that I can attend my favourite shows.
   * As a returning user, I want to see any changes in the cocktail menu so that I can try new drinks.

 * Owner goal